-With a size that can fit inside your palm, this quadcopter can be a cheap way to develop your quadcopting skills.
-It comes with 6-axis flight control system with adjustable gyro sensitivity, making it perfect for either indoor or outdoor flights due of its stable flight pattern.
+With a size that can fit in your palm, the Hubsan X4 drone can be a cheap way to develop your quadcopting skills.
+It comes with 6-axis flight control system with adjustable gyro sensitivity, making it perfect for either indoor or outdoor flights, due to its stable flight pattern.

 The quad has a structure of 60mm x 60mm (2.3 x 2.3 x 1 inches) in size which may seem rather small.
 However, this small quadcopter might be what you need.
 Once you have mastered the basics of piloting, you can set it to stunt mode to see how far your skills have gone.